Overview

 Several developments could drive fee revenue growth: continued institutional adoption increasing settlement demand, the emergence of Ordinals and other data-embedding use cases, growth of Layer 2 protocols that periodically settle on the base layer, and increasing use of Bitcoin for high-value international transfers where censorship resistance commands a premium.

 Why fees matter for your thesis: If Bitcoin cannot develop a sustainable fee market, its long-term security budget erodes as block rewards approach zero.
 This is the single most important unsolved fundamental question for Bitcoin's multi-decade investment case.
-Watch the fee-to-reward ratio trend over halving cycles -- it should be gradually increasing if the fee market thesis is playing out.
+Watch the fee-to-reward ratio trend over halving cycles, it should be gradually increasing if the fee market thesis is playing out.

 Technology